VLPLAY-Games/sys-clk-uncapped/README.md

 * 76 → boost mode

 **Notes:**
-1. GPU overclock is capped at 460MHz in handheld and capped at 768MHz if charging, unless you're using the official charger.
+1. GPU overclock is capped at 460 MHz (Erista) / 614 MHz (Mariko) in handheld mode.

+2. On stock sys-clk, GPU overclock while charging is capped at 768 MHz unless you are using the official charger.

-2. Clocks higher than 768MHz need the official charger is plugged in.
+3. With the “Unlock GPU limits” option enabled (Mariko only), the 768 MHz cap is removed while charging, allowing frequencies up to 921 MHz or higher (if available in your firmware).

+4. Use this feature at your own risk – monitor temperatures and stability.